 Health insurance is complex.
 Whoever you’re with, we’re very happy to talk through your cover and explain the wordings in detail.
-We only recommend insurers who offer 5-star Defaqto-rated policies – we’re familiar with a wide range of policies.
+We only recommend and compare health insurance policies from insurers who offer 5-star Defaqto-rated cover – we’re familiar with a wide range of policies.
 This health insurance jargon-buster might also help.

 You’ll often see 6-week options being offered in private medical insurance policies.
 Sometimes it’s a 4-week option.
 With this option in place, you have to use the NHS first if you can have in-patient or day-patient care for that treatment within 4- or 6-weeks.
 If the NHS can’t treat you within that time, and you have an eligible claim then you can make a claim on your policy in the usual way instead.
 Taking out a 6-week or 4-week option will usually bring your premiums down.

 This is a sudden or unexpected deterioration of a chronic condition, one that’s likely to respond to prompt treatment and bring you back to the state of health you were in before the flare-up.

 An acute condition is one that’s happens without warning and is curable.
 An acute condition responds quickly to treatment and return you to the state of health you were in before, or lead to a full recovery.
 By contrast, a chronic condition is one that’s developed over a long period of time – such as asthma and cannot be cured.

 A chronic condition is one that’s developed over a long period, such as asthma.
 Insurers’ definitions vary, but most agree that a chronic condition has one or more of these characteristics: